ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 ![](/assets/png/tagalog-gold-standard/silver_standard_framework.png){:width="650px"}
 {:style="text-align: center;"}

+> By bootstrapping the annotations, we reduce the cognitive load of labeling
+> and focus more on correcting the model's outputs rather than labeling from scratch.

 The only major NER dataset for Tagalog is **WikiANN** ([Pan, Zhang, et al., 2017](#pan2017wikiann)).
 It is a silver-standard dataset based on an English